Wok & Skillet

 Enjoy!

-• Don't overcrowd your wok/pan/deep-fryer.
+• Don't overcrowd your pan.
 Fry only 3 - 4 pieces of shrimp at a time.
+Adding too many shrimp at once drops the oil temperature which may result in a soggier coating.

-• Use a spider skimmer to easily remove the cooked shrimp from the oil.
+• Use a spider skimmer to easily and safely remove the cooked shrimp from the oil.

 Shrimp Tempura